Harshetamahajan/Microsoft-Todo-Task-Functionalities-Using-Angular16-and-Dot-Net-7/README.md

 # Microsoft-Todo-Task-Functionalities-Using-Angular16-and-Dot-Net-7
+1. In appsetting.json add your Dataconnection Details.
+2. Use Migration Commands to Add Data Model.
+3. By Default We can Use Swagger.

 # User Functionality are :
 1. User can able to add to-do by clicking on input field on top.
 2. While adding the task user can have to add date by clicking on the Calendar Button.